aaronkollasch/jupyter-o2/README.rst

 Example: ``jupyter-o2 notebook``

+If Jupyter is installed on your machine,
-If jupyter is also installed, jupyter-o2 can also be run as a jupyter subcommand, e.g. ``jupyter o2 notebook``.
+Jupyter-O2 can also be run as a Jupyter subcommand, e.g. ``jupyter o2 notebook``.

     This will launch an X11-enabled ssh, start an interactive node running jupyter notebook, ssh into that interactive node to allow requests to be forwarded, and finally open the notebook in your browser.

-For info on the jupyter-o2 command-line options, use ``jupyter-o2 --help``.
+For info on the Jupyter-O2 command-line options, use ``jupyter-o2 --help``.

 Requirements and compatibility
 ------------------------------